 In 2017, I cannot believe I have to protest to ensure women, the LGBT community, minorities, people with a skin colour that is not pasty white, people who speak with an accent, people who were born in a different country, children, the disabled, anyone and everyone who does not fit the traditional white male mould, have the rights they are entitled to, are treated with love and respect.

 Today I took my daughter (and my husband!) to the march with me.
 She’s 14 months old, she’s smart, funny, adorable.
 She had no idea what all of this was about.
-I explained her, I showed her the signs, and the colours, took her out of the pram so she could see better.
+I showed her the signs and the colours, took her out of her pram so she could see better.
 She smiled and waved at some people, hid her face in my neck when people were waving back.
 We took some pictures, to remember the day.
 When she’s a grown up, I’ll remind her she was out with us on that day.
-And I hope that she will just look at the pictures as the memories of something maybe mentioned in history books, a day of protest that would not be relevant anymore.
+And I hope that she will just look at the pictures as the memories of something that may be mentioned in history books, a day of protest that would not be relevant anymore.
 Because hopefully society will have evolved in the right way.
 Because hopefully the election of Donald Trump and the hate rhetoric from GOP will only have been a hiccup.
-Because hopefully, when she’s a grown up woman, we won’t have the need to protest that shit anymore.
+Because hopefully, when she’s a grown up woman, we won’t need to protest that shit anymore.